magnopus-opensource/connected-spaces-platform/Library/docs/source/manual/documentation/multiplayer_state_replication.md

 ## Setting Data
 A client will access the `SpaceEntity`, and the component of the Space Entity they wish to set a value on.
 This Component will contain setters for the data the client wishes to set.

 As an example, we will use `StaticModelSpaceComponent` to demonstrate, but this would be the same process for any component.
-Let’s say we wish to set the ModelAssetId of this component and replicate it to other clients.
+Let's say we wish to set the ModelAssetId of this component and replicate it to other clients.
 We would use something like the following...

 ```c++
 auto& MyStaticModelComponent = (StaticModelSpaceComponent&) MyEntity->AddComponent(ComponentType::StaticModel);